aleksandar-code/etch_a_sketch/README.md

 Cannot have access to other colors.

+Scrollbar is visible, while it isn't supposed to be.

 ## Information

 Relatively fast project for me, what took more time was the UI design.